Principal Investigator | Head of Lab

 Carla is the Principal Investigator of the Mucosal B Cell lab at NYU Langone Grossman School of Medicine, department of Pathology.
 Carla has long been obsessed with B cells and how they respond to their environment.
 She loves to build new tools to visualize B cells communicating, responding and evolving.

 Carla is a Polish/Italian Brit, who got her PhD in London before moving to the US for her postdoctoral studies.
 Carla has a deep love for New York City, slowly eating, strolling and dancing her way around town.
 Carla loves creative and driven people, and strives to build a team of diverse thinkers to help grow the future of science.

 Luan got his Immunology and Inflammation PhD in Rio de Janeiro before joining the Mucosal B Cell lab in 2022 as its first postdoctoral fellow.
 Luan has worked in the B cell field since 2015 in the contexts of parasitic infection and vaccines against leishmaniasis and COVID-19.

-Luan’s new scientific adventures aim to understand how TLR signaling affects intestinal B cells in steady state.
+Luan’s new scientific adventures center around understanding how TLR signaling works in intestinal B cells.
 He is very resourceful when it comes to problem solving - a trait which stems from his Brazilian heritage.
 A nature lover, Luan is now discovering himself as a city enthusiast in the ‘concrete jungle’ of the Big Apple.

 Lucía Contreras Malo de Molina